ohlab/SMEG/README.md

 # Example usage

-Assuming our downloaded strains (e.g *E. coli* strains) are present in a directory named `mygenomes`, we can build our species database by running the following command.
+Assuming our downloaded strains (e.g *E. coli* strains) are present in a directory called `mygenomes`, we can build our species database by running the following command.

 `smeg build_species -g mygenomes -p 16 -o E_coli_species_database`

-To estimate growth rate from a given dataset of interest, we first build a representative-strains database prior to growth estimation.
+To estimate microial growth rate from a given dataset of interest, we first build a representative-strains database prior to growth estimation.
 In this example, we assume all our paired-end reads are present in a directory called `Reads_folder` and growth predictions would be stored in a directory called `Results`.

 `smeg build_rep -r Reads_folder -s E_coli_species_database -o E_coli_rep_database -d 4 -p 16` # SNP-method